dilumn/dilumn.github.io/_posts/2017-11-04-Bitcoin-node-in-Docker.md

 - bitcoin
 ---

-To configure a computer to run a Bitcoin is not an easy this.
+To configure a computer to run a Bitcoin is not an easy task.
 There are many dependencies you have to install & there are several configurations to setup.
 I have been going through those troubles few times & decided to move Bitcoin node into a Docker environment.
 So everything I have to do is build the docker image & run it.

 If you want to have a look, the repository is here [bitcoin-rb](https://github.com/dilumn/bitcoin-rb).